VishalDorge/MichaCo.Websites/mconrad.azurewebsites.net/website/Articles/aspnet_5_accessing_environment_variables.md

 This is a quick walk-through of how to access environmental variables when writing applications using the [ASP.NET 5 DNX][1] execution environment.

-## Use Case and History
+## Introduction
-When writing apps, you often need access to variables like the directory your app runs in, or the version of the hosting environment.
+When writing web or console applications, you often need to access variables like the directory your app runs in, the version of the hosting environment or environment variables like the `TEMP` folder location or `PATH` and `USERPROFILE` variables.
+We also might want to store security related information, like database passwords or security tokens in a way that it doesn't end up in a configuration file which gets checked into source control.

-In .Net 4.x we used static variables like `AppDomain` which could cause all kinds of issues depending on where your app is running.
+In .Net 4.x we used static variables like `AppDomain` or `ConfigurationManager.AppSettings` which could cause all kinds of issues depending on the type and environment your app is running on.
 With .Net portable libraries this was also not very friendly.

-Targeting DNX Core, those constructs are not available anymore but more importantly, we don't need them anymore.
-Instead, we use dependency injection to access what we need within our app.
+Writing new apps targeting `Core CLR`, those constructs are not available anymore but more importantly, we don't need them anymore.
+With [**`DNX`**][dnx_overview] the ASP.NET team wrote a great host environment for all kinds of apps, but it also comes with a lot of new concepts.
+For example, there are different ways to access the variables of the environment our app is running in:

+* Injecting strongly typed, host related data via dependency injection
+* Using `string key, string value` pairs via configuration

 ## Dependency Injection
-The ASP.NET team introduced a lightweight DI framework which `DNX` can use to inject things into our apps.
+The ASP.NET team introduced a lightweight DI framework which is also used by `DNX` to inject things into your apps.

-The DI framework supports constructor injection only, in case of a console application, you can inject to the constructor of our `Program.cs`.
-This is the same for ASP.NET web and console applications.
-In case of web applications you would inject to the `Startup.cs` class which is used to bootstrap your web app.

 > **Note:**
-> Don't use a `static` main method, otherwise you'd have to set static properties from the constructor to access the injected objects, which would be bad
+> The build in DI framework supports constructor injection only.
+It can be replaced by a more heavyweight packages like *Autofaq* or *Ninject*.
+For this article we will use the build in DI.

+One nice feature of `DNX` is the fact that it can inject useful data to our app's entry point.
+In case of ASP.NET web apps we can inject to the `Startup.cs`'s constructor, for consoles, we use the constructor of our `Program.cs`.

-Now, the question is, what do we want to inject and how does that work?
+Now, the question is, what do we have to inject and how does that work?

 The `Microsoft.Framework.Runtime.Abstractions` NuGet package provides all the interfaces which are available to us.
-If you add one of those interfaces to the constructor, at runtime, the host (DNX) will inject the instantiated concrete implementation.
-The concrete implementation may vary based on where our app is running, could be Windows, Linux or whatever `DNX` supports.
+If you add one of those interfaces to the constructor, the host (DNX) will inject the instantiated concrete implementation at runtime.
+The concrete implementation may vary based on which environment our app is running on, e.g. Windows or Linux.

 And that is the beauty of dependency injection and the new framework.
-At development time we don't have to know, and more importantly, care about the differences.
-The framework abstracts this away for us and it will just work (hopefully).
+At development time we don't have to know, and more importantly, we don't have to care about the differences.

-## Accessing Environment Variables
-Now, let's write some code.
-We will use Visual Studio 2015 RC (or newer) and the new ASP.NET 5 project template for a console application.
-This should create a `project.json` targeting the new `DNX 4.5.1` and `DNX Core 5.0` and a simple `Program.cs`

-    public class Program
-    {
-        public void Main(string[] args)
-        {
-        }
-    }
+The framework abstracts this away for us and it will just work.
+And because those interfaces provide us a strongly typed contract, we can expect that those properties are set.

 There are several interfaces which provide you with different environmental information coming from the `Microsoft.Framework.Runtime.Abstractions` NuGet package: